evidentlyai/evidently/docs/book/get-started/tutorial.md

 In this example, you will work with `pandas.DataFrames`.
 For simplicity, we take a toy dataset.
 In the real use case, you can swap it for the real model application logs.
 They can include the input data, model predictions and true lables, if available.

-Create a `Pandas DataFrame` with the dataset to analyze:
+Create a `pandas.DataFrame` with the dataset to analyze:

 ```python
 iris = datasets.load_iris()